Bristol-Cyber-Security-Group/testbed-os/test-harness/README.md

 # Test Harness

 This is the test harness for the testbed, with the objective to test all the features and processes of the testbed code.
-However this is not a replacement for testing on physical hardware, which will be a little different.
+However, this is not a replacement for testing on physical hardware, which will be a little different.
 This test harness will attempt to test as much as possible in a virtual environment.

 This is a collection of scripts to deploy N number of libvirt virtual machines to emulate a testbed environment on a single machine.